Benedict Arnold (governor): Death and legacy

-Arnold wrote his will on 24 December 1677, during his last full term as governor.
-A codicil to the will was written the following February, and the governor died in June while still in office.
-On 29 June, Samuel Hubbard of Newport wrote to Dr. Edward Stennett of London, "Our Governor died the 19th day of June, 1678, buried 20th day, all this island was invited, many others was there, judged near a thousand people, brother Hiscox spoke there excellently led forth, I praise God."
+Arnold wrote his will on December 24, 1677, during his last full term as governor.
+He added a codicil the following February, and died in June while still in office.
+On June 29, Samuel Hubbard of Newport wrote to Dr. Edward Stennett of London, "Our Governor died the 19th day of June, 1678, buried 20th day, all this island was invited, many others was there, judged near a thousand people, brother Hiscox spoke there excellently led forth, I praise God."
 In his will, Governor Arnold gave land to his wife with mansion house and "stone built wind mill."
-There are romantic legends of early Norsemen coming to Newport and building the stone structure that continues to stand in the city, but the strongest evidence suggests that the structure was the base of Arnold's windmill mentioned in his will.
+There are romantic legends of early Norsemen coming to Newport and building the stone structure that continues to stand in the city, but the strongest evidence suggests that it was the base of Arnold's windmill mentioned in his will.

 Benedict Arnold, his wife, and many of his family are buried in the Arnold Burying Ground located on Pelham Street in Newport.
 For many years, the cemetery was buried under a garden in the back yard of a residence, but a major renovation began in 1949 whereby all the stones were unearthed, cleaned, and returned to their original positions.
-There is no inscription on the slabs covering the graves of the governor and his wife, but his grave is marked with a governor's medallion.
+There is no inscription on the slabs covering the graves of Arnold and his wife, but his grave is marked with a governor's medallion.

 Lieutenant Governor and Rhode Island historian Samuel G. Arnold wrote of him:

-That he was no friend of the doctrines, or advocate of the conduct of the followers of Fox [Quakers] is evident from his writings; but that like Williams, he recognized the distinction between persecution and opposition, between legal force and moral suasion as applied to matters of opinion, is equally apparent.
-In politics and in theology he was alike the opponent of Coddington and the friend of John Clarke and throughout his long and useful life he displayed talents of a brilliant order which were ever employed for the welfare of his fellow men.